openrewrite/rewrite-joda/README.md

 ### What is this?

-This is a template repository for creating new OpenRewrite modules.
-It provides a starting point with the necessary structure and configuration to help you get started quickly.
+This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) for Joda-Time.

 ## Contributing